History of Denver: 1859

-Denver at first was a mining settlement, where gold prospectors panned gold from the sands of nearby Cherry Creek and the South Platte River.
-Larimer, along with associates in the Denver City Land Company, laid out the roads parallel to the creek and sold parcels in the town to merchants and miners, with the intention of creating a major city that would cater to new immigrants.
+The Denver City Land Company, laid out the roads parallel to the creek and sold parcels in the town to merchants and miners, with the intention of creating a major city that would cater to new immigrants.
 In the early years, land parcels were often traded for grubstakes or gambled away by miners in Auraria.
 However, the prospectors discovered that the gold deposits in these streams were discouragingly poor and quickly exhausted.
-When rich gold deposits were discovered in the mountains west of Denver in early 1859 it appeared that Denver City might become a ghost town as prospectors left for more lucrative claims.
-However, once the gold rush began there was a great need for materials that couldn't be produced locally, which assured Denver's future as a supply hub for the new mines.

-Before the gold rush, trading was sparse in the Denver area.
-Early expeditions into the area, such as the Pike and Long expeditions, had returned east referring to the plains as the "Great American Desert", which deterred immigration.
-Despite this, frontier posts and forts existed and traded with the natives and frontiersmen.
-However, the closest major trading routes, the Oregon and Santa Fe Trails, were not within a hundred miles of the Denver area.
-Until a permanent trading route was established the locals had to make do with what little extra the new immigrants brought with them.
+Denver, Auraria and the land west to the Continental Divide were part of Arapahoe County which encompassed the entire western portion of the Kansas Territory.
+With no county government and the leaders of the Kansas Territory preoccupied with the violent events of Bleeding Kansas, little time or attention was given to those in Arapahoe County even by the United States Congress who were preoccupied with threats of secession by the slave states.
+In addition the gold fields were beginning to move beyond the borders of the Kansas Territory and because of their importance and ties to mining activity closer to Denver, calls began for a new territory or state.

+Auraria v Denver

 Auraria and Denver began to compete for businesses that could cater to the new immigrants and for domination of the area.
 Auraria began to take an early lead with the first saloon, smithery, and carpentry shop.
 However, in May 1859, Denver City donated 53 lots to the Leavenworth and Pike's Peak Express in order to secure the region's first overland wagon route.
-Offering daily service for "passengers, mail, freight, and gold," the Express reached Denver on a trail that trimmed westward travel time to as few as six days.
+Offering daily service for "passengers, mail, freight, and gold," the Express reached Denver on a trail that trimmed westward travel time to six days.
 With supplies being delivered to the Denver side of Cherry Creek, businesses began to move there as well.
 By June Auraria had 250 buildings compared to Denver's 150 buildings, and both cities were growing quickly.
 With this growth came a need for a wider government.

+On April 23, 1859, William Byers printed the first issue of the Rocky Mountain News from his Cherry Creek office above a saloon, giving Auraria another early institution in its rivalry with Denver City.